How To Breed Rabbits – The Complete Step By Step Guide

 This might be hard to believe but rabbits are not always ready and raring to go.
 Or there are times when even the buck will half-heartedly do his job.

-The main reason a buck won’t be interested in breeding is if he is too young or he has tried and worn himself out.
+The main reason a buck won’t be interested in breeding is if he is too young or its hot he has tried and worn himself out.

 Clues that your doe is ready to breed:

-- The female rabbits (does) will get cranky or at the very least not super friendly.
+• The female rabbits that are ready to breed will get cranky or at the very least not super friendly.

 The Lift Test

 You can test a does willingness to breed by putting her on a table and running your hand from the back of her neck to the top of her hindquarters.
-She will twitch her muscles, lift her hind legs, or stretch out longer instead of sitting the way you try to pose her the way you would if she was going to be shown.
+She will twitch her muscles, lift her hind legs, or stretch out longer instead of sitting the way you try to pose as if she were going to be shown.

 Pro Tip: Weather has a lot to do with a rabbit’s willingness to breed.
 If there is extreme heat or humidity then don’t waste your time.
 BUT if the temps suddenly drop and the air feels cool then your breeding rabbits will often start to feel frisky.
 This is the best time to try breeding them if you have been trying to have a successful breeding but had no luck.